The seventh “bowl” produced the final overthrow of Babylon, the Great City, and completed the “wrath of God” – Revelation 16:17-21.

-The seventh “bowl of wrath” anticipates the fuller description of the judgment and destruction of end-time “Babylon” found in chapters 17 and 18 of the book of Revelation.
-The Old Testament story behind the “seventh bowl” is the plague of hail inflicted on Ancient Egypt at the word of Moses.
-Pouring the contents of the bowl “on the air” prepared for the “hail” that concludes the last “plague.”
+The seventh “bowl of wrath” anticipates the fuller description of the destruction of end-time “Babylon” in chapters 17 and 18 of Revelation.
+The Old Testament story behind it is the plague of hail inflicted on Egypt at the word of Moses.
+Emptying the bowl “on the air” prepared for the “great hail” that concluded this last “plague.”

-When the “seventh bowl” was emptied, a “great” voice from the Throne declared, “It is finished!”
-Thus, the final judgment of God against “Babylon” was consummated.
-The word “great” occurs seven times in the paragraph, and the number ‘7’ in Revelation symbolizes completion.
-The sevenfold repetition of “great” stresses the finality of this last plague, and it brings the entire series of the “last plagues” to completion.
+When the “seventh bowl” was emptied, the “great” voice from the throne declared – “It is finished!”
+Thus, the judicial sentence of God against “Babylon” was consummated.
+The word “great” occurs seven times in the paragraph, and in the book, the number ‘7’ symbolizes completion.
+The sevenfold repetition of “great” stresses the finality of this judgment, and it brings the entire series of the “last plagues” to completion.

-The “flashes of lightning, voices, and claps of thunder” allude to the story of Israel gathered before Mount Sinai, where similar phenomena accompanied the presence of Yahweh.
-Previously, the same description was employed in the visions of the Throne, the seventh seal, and the seventh trumpet.
-When the “seventh trumpet” sounded, these same manifestations accompanied the final judgment, and a voice also declared, “It is finished!” – (Exodus 19:16-18, Revelation 4:5, 8:5, 11:19).
+The “flashes of lightning, voices, and claps of thunder” allude to the story of Israel when it was gathered before Mount Sinai where similar phenomena accompanied the presence of Yahweh.
+Previously, the same description was employed in the visions of the throne, the “seventh seal,” and the “seventh trumpet.”
+When the latter sounded, the same manifestations accompanied the final judgment, and a voice also declared, “It is finished!” – (Exodus 19:16-18, Revelation 4:5, 8:5, 11:19).

 The description of the final great earthquake echoes two Old Testament passages:

-The book of Daniel described the future tribulation when God will deliver and resurrect faithful martyrs and the wicked, the latter for “reproach and everlasting shame.”
-This verbal link demonstrates that the “seventh bowl” points to the final judgment at the end of the age, and to the preparation for the arrival of the “new heaven and earth.”
+The book of Daniel described the future tribulation when God would resurrect faithful martyrs and the wicked, the latter for “reproach and everlasting shame.”
+The verbal link demonstrates that the “seventh bowl” points to the final judgment at the end of the age, and to the preparation for the arrival of the “new heaven and earth.”

-The great earthquake caused islands to “flee away and mountains not to be found.”
-This also occurred in the “sixth seal,” the “day of the wrath of the Lamb.”
+The great earthquake caused islands to “flee away and mountains not to be found,” which also occurred in the “sixth seal,” the “day of the wrath of the Lamb.”
 The same “great earthquake” was portrayed when the “seventh trumpet” sounded – (“There were flashes of lightning, and voices, and thunders, and an earthquake, and great hail”).
-Thus, the same endpoint is pictured in both the “seventh trumpet” and the “seventh bowl of wrath.”
+Thus, the same endpoint is reached in both the “seventh trumpet” and the “seventh bowl of wrath.”

-The verbal links at the end of the series of seals, trumpets, and bowls demonstrate that the three sevenfold series are not in chronological sequence – All three culminate in the final judgment.
-The cosmic chaos and terrestrial upheaval at the end of each series point to the cessation of the existing created order and anticipate its replacement by the New Creation – (2 Peter 3:8-12).
+The verbal links at the end of the series of seals, trumpets, and bowls demonstrate that they are not in chronological sequence – All three culminate in the final judgment.
+The cosmic chaos and terrestrial upheaval at the end of each series point to the cessation of the existing order and anticipate its replacement by the New Creation – (2 Peter 3:8-12).

-The description, “Babylon the Great,” is derived from the book of Daniel.
-In response to the boast of King Nebuchadnezzar, God removed his sovereignty for a period of “seven seasons.”
-Here, the clause stresses that end-time “Babylon” possesses the same arrogance and presumptuousness as its ancient predecessor – (Daniel 4:30-31).
+The description “Babylon the Great” is derived from Daniel.
+In response to the boast of Nebuchadnezzar, God removed his sovereignty for a period of “seven seasons.”
+Here, the clause stresses that end-time “Babylon” possesses the same arrogance as its ancient predecessor – (Daniel 4:30-31).

-Thus, the draining of the “seventh bowl” anticipates the fuller judgment of Babylon described in the next two chapters of the book of Revelation.
+And thus, the draining of the “seventh bowl” anticipates the fuller judgment of Babylon described in the next two chapters of Revelation.